simonpoole/SimpleLocation2TZ/README.md

-# SimpleLocation2TZ
+# SimpleLocation2Tz
-Determine the timezone a location is in
+Determine the timezone a location is in.
+Usese Natural Earths timezone data